After the birth of a child, new mothers and fathers sometimes go through a depressive episode. Women and men often experience depression differently.

 - Thoughts of death or suicidal ideas

-Some of these signs can be confused with normal changes that occur after childbirth (e.g., fatigue).
+Some of these signs can be confused with normal changes that occur after the birth of a child (e.g., fatigue from lack of sleep due to caring for the baby).

 Unlike the baby blues, which is temporary, the changes in behaviour and mood associated with depression are present almost every day for at least two weeks.